-Sally Reuther, Owner David DiQuinzio, Chief Engineer
+Sally Reuther, David DiQuinzio, Owner/CEO Chief Engineer

 Our love of the environment and being on the water brought us into the electric marine propulsion business.
 Being able to enjoy sailing without the noise, vibration, fumes and maintenance woes associated with a diesel engine was a major factor in looking at electric propulsion for our own boat.
 When we found out there was a need for a U.S. distributor for the Thoosa systems, we agreed it was the right time to move into this field.
 David's degree as an electrical engineer and my skills with marketing, design and management were the perfect mix to begin Annapolis Hybrid Marine.
 We love helping fellow boaters find the joys of quiet, clean, green sailing and boating.